One-way carsharing

 The service is expected to reach 14.3 million users with more than 100,000 vehicles by the end of 2022.
 Free-floating carsharing service has high chance of becoming a more integral part of city transportation networks in the future.
 The increase in existing members' activity and new members' registration were proved through the increased use in proportion with the service’s duration.
 However, the growth patterns vary among cities and some have reached a saturation point where no increased fleet size or additional service needed.
-Most of them are expected to grow steadily or is ready to start.